 We would welcome your involvement in the process as much as possible.
-We believe you should have the opportunity to discuss any concerns you may have and to share your thoughts and opinions.
+We believe families, friends and carers should have the opportunity to discuss any concerns you may have and to share your thoughts and opinions.

 This leaflet tells you what happens when a SAR is required to be undertaken, and what you should expect.